 A GeoPlanner template is a group in your organization, a web map, and a feature service.
 To create a new template, you have to create each of these and add specific tags to them.
 The tags help the GeoPlanner app locate your template.

 This workflow guides you through the process of creating a new GeoPlanner template.
 That process uses the following steps:

-- Create a GeoPlanner template group on ArcGIS Online.
+- Create a GeoPlanner template group on your ArcGIS organization.

 - Create and share a template web map.

-- Create one or more feature classes and add them as feature layers to ArcGIS Desktop.
+- Create one or more feature classes and add them as feature layers to ArcGIS Desktop or ArcGIS Pro.

 - Assign symbols to the feature layers and add feature templates to them.

-- Share the feature layers as a feature service in ArcGIS Online.
+- Share the feature layers as a feature service to your ArcGIS organization.